hhyouyou/hhyouyou/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on uniontech as a backend engineer.
-- 🌱 I’m currently learning cpp/QtQucik
+- 🌱 I’m currently learning hadoop

 <!-- - 💬 Ask me about Java and Spring -->